-I Gave My Tongue at the Office is a collaborative interactive sound installation built with Belgian audio artist Guy de Biévre.
+I Gave My Tongue at the Office was a collaborative interactive sound installation built with Belgian audio artist Guy de Biévre.
 Long time collaborators, Anne La Berge and Guy De Bièvre created separately their own versions of a sound installation.
 The only two restrictions they had to take into account were a common technical platform and the fact that the sounds had to be associated with the human voice.
 Both installations consequently had to enter into a dialogue in a common room, controlled by a single microcontroller.

 I am very sensitive to the colour of the voice, which I prefer to be silvery.